AndiH/QuantifiedSelf/Commits/README.md

     mkdir -p ~/.git_hooks/post-commit/

 #### 2. GitPyhton module
 These scripts collect information from the Git repositories with the help of the [GitPython module](https://github.com/gitpython-developers/GitPython).
-To install is, simply run
+To install, simply run

     easy_install gitpython

+A `pip install gitpython` should also be possible, though.

 #### 3. Initialize commit scripts
 Clone this repo to somewhere.
 Use `createLocalDb.py` to create an empty SQLite3 database in the current directory.

-Fix the absolute path in `updateLocalDb.py` (line 11) to match your setup.
+**Fix the absolute path in `updateLocalDb.py` (line 11) to match your setup**.

 #### 4. Setup the Git hook
-Symlink the `updateLocalDb.py` from this repository into the newly created directory.
+Symlink the `updateLocalDb.py` from this repository into the directory created in step 2.

     ln -s updateLocalDb.py ~/.git_hooks/post-commit/

 Then, install git-hooks to run after each new commit.
 Run `git hooks --installglobal` to install the hook for all future repos.
 Run `git hooks --install` for your current working repo (and, subsequently, all other already existing repos).
-Alternatively, let the import script (next section) install git-hooks into found repositories.
+Alternatively, let the import script (next step) install git-hooks into found repositories.
 Finally, test it with `git hooks`.

 #### 5. (optional) Import old commits and install Git Hooks
 If you want all old commits to import into the database, run `importLocalCommits.py` -- be aware it might take a while.
 To specify the paths the it should search through, use the `--paths` argument like this: